MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/edit-header.md

 ### Brand colors

-Makers can choose from a variety of options to add their brand's colors to their site's header.
+Makers can choose from a variety of options to add brand colors to their site's header.

 - Under the **Brand colors label**, choose up to four colors by selecting each of the circles and choosing the color of your choice.